Why Experience Maps?

 Events that occur across meters or kilometers, minutes or months, can be put onto a single large poster or shown in a few minutes of animation.

-If design is about creating ‘Scaffolds For Thinking,’ then maps are one of the key scaffold frameworks.
+If design is about creating ‘Scaffolds For Thinking,’ then maps of all kinds are one of the key tools in our toolkit for thinking.

 https://www.rawpixel.com/image/411837/free-illustration-image-map-europe-rome